 - Once cut, leave ivy on the tree.
 Do not pull it off because that could harm the tree.
 Ivy will gradually blend into the tree bark after it is cut.
 Check up your tree each winter to be sure the ivy remains off.

-Contact info@TreeStewards.org to get a demonstration on how to remove ivy from a tree in your yard.
+If you’re located in the Arlington/Alexandria, VA area, contact info@TreeStewards.org to get a demonstration on how to remove ivy from a tree in your yard.
 TreeStewards are trained volunteers from your community who share their tree knowledge.

 Additional Education Materials